 The SRAM memories consist of circuits capable of retaining the stored information as long as the power is applied.
 That means this type of memory requires constant power.
 SRAM memories are used to build Cache Memory.

-SRAM Memory Cell: Static memories(SRAM) are memories that consist of circuits capable of retaining their state as long as power is on.
+Static memories(SRAM) are memories that consist of circuits capable of retaining their state as long as power is on.
 Thus this type of memory is called volatile memory.
 The below figure shows a cell diagram of SRAM.
 A latch is formed by two inverters connected as shown in the figure.
 Two transistors T1 and T2 are used for connecting the latch with two-bit lines.
 The purpose of these transistors is to act as switches that can be opened or closed under the control of the word line, which is controlled by the address decoder.
 When the word line is at 0-level, the transistors are turned off and the latch remains its information.
+SRAM does not require refresh time.
 For example, the cell is at state 1 if the logic value at point A is 1 and at point, B is 0.
 This state is retained as long as the word line is not activated.

-For Read operation, the word line is activated by the address input to the address decoder.
+For the Read operation, the word line is activated by the address input to the address decoder.
 The activated word line closes both the transistors (switches) T1 and T2.
 Then the bit values at points A and B can transmit to their respective bit lines.
 The sense/write circuit at the end of the bit lines sends the output to the processor.

-For Write operation, the address provided to the decoder activates the word line to close both the switches.
+For the Write operation, the address provided to the decoder activates the word line to close both switches.
 Then the bit value that is to be written into the cell is provided through the sense/write circuit and the signals in bit lines are then stored in the cell.

-DRAM Memory Cell: Though SRAM is very fast, but it is expensive because of its every cell requires several transistors.
+Though SRAM is very fast, it is expensive because of its every cell requires several transistors.
 Relatively less expensive RAM is DRAM, due to the use of one transistor and one capacitor in each cell, as shown in the below figure., where C is the capacitor and T is the transistor.
 Information is stored in a DRAM cell in the form of a charge on a capacitor and this charge needs to be periodically recharged.

 For storing information in this cell, transistor T is turned on and an appropriate voltage is applied to the bit line.
 This causes a known amount of charge to be stored in the capacitor.
 After the transistor is turned off, due to the property of the capacitor, it starts to discharge.
 Hence, the information stored in the cell can be read correctly only if it is read before the charge on the capacitors drops below some threshold value.